Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

 The DRUG data set~\cite{fehrman2017five} contains 1,885 data instances.
 Each data instance represents a person characterized by 12 features.
 The binary class label of a data instance indicates whether the person abuses volatile substance or not.
-We use `white' and `non-white' as the pair of protected groups, and use ``not abuse volatile substance'' as the protected class.
-We uniformly sample 1,600 data instances for training, and use the remaining 285 data instances for testing.
-The training data is uniformly partitioned into 10 private training data sets, each owned by a client.
+We use ``white'' and ``non-white'' as the pair of protected groups, and use ``not abuse volatile substance'' as the protected class.
+For both the IID setting and the non-IID setting, we use 1,600 data instances as the training data, 285 data instances as the testing data, and 10 clients each holding $\frac{1}{10}$ of the training data as the private training data set.

-For all the data sets, every categorical feature is converted into a set of binary features using one-hot encoding\footnote{\url{https://en.wikipedia.org/wiki/One-hot}}.
+For all the data sets, every categorical feature is converted into a set of binary features using one-hot encoding.
 The private training data sets owned by the clients are used to train models.
 The testing data sets are used to evaluate the prediction accuracies and the fairness of the models produced by all the methods.